 Planting and learning how to care for foxtail ferns adds beautiful greenery to your landscape.
-An evergreen, foxtail fern (Asparagus densiflorus 'Myers') has delicate-looking, plumed stems, which are lined with pointed, bright green leaves.
-Despite its ferny appearance, foxtail fern is a flowering plant.
-Forming fluffy mounds 2 feet tall and up to 4 feet wide, foxtail fern works wells as a houseplant, specimen, container plant or border plant, requiring minimal maintenance and care.
+An evergreen, foxtail fern (Asparagus densiflorus 'Myersii,' USDA zones 9-11) has delicate-looking, plumed stems, which are lined with pointed, bright green leaves.
+Despite its ferny appearance, foxtail fern is also a flowering plant.
+Forming fluffy mounds up to 3 feet tall and up to 4 feet wide, foxtail fern works wells as a houseplant, specimen, container plant or border plant, requiring minimal maintenance and care.
 Foxtail ferns are generally free from pests and disease.

 Care for Foxtail Ferns: Climate

-Where not hardy, foxtail fern may be grown as a houseplant on a bright, sunny windowsill with temperatures between 60 and 75 F. The decorative red berries are mildly toxic if eaten, so warn children not to sample them.
+Where not hardy, foxtail fern may be grown as a houseplant on a bright, sunny windowsill with temperatures between 60 and 75 F. The decorative red berries that follow small white flowers are mildly toxic if eaten, so warn children not to sample them.

 Water Foxtail Ferns Regularly